50 American Small Towns Known for the Weirdest Things

 Cottonwood, Idaho: Dog Bark Park Inn

-This acclaimed bed and breakfast is the only Beagle-shaped inn in the world.
-If you love dogs—or even just the idea of a novelty vacation—put up your feet in Cottonwood’s Dog Bark Park Inn.
+This acclaimed bed-and-breakfast is the only beagle-shaped inn in the world.
+If you love dogs—or a novelty detour—put up your feet in Cottonwood’s Dog Bark Park Inn.
 Fire hydrant included.
-Don’t miss the funniest street names in every state.

 Collinsville, IL—May 14, 2018; water tower decorated to look like ketchup bottle.
 The Brooks Catsup landmark is on the national historic landmark registry and promoted as the worlds largest.